 To get more clarity on who your competitors are, try drawing up a market map.
 Market mapping involves arranging competing products on an axis according to their positioning.
-For example, whether they are high or low cost or whether they are complex or basic (see below example).
+For example, whether they are high or low-cost or whether they are complex or basic (see the below example.)

-In an ideal world, you’ll find through market mapping that your product falls into a unique niche.
-For example, it’s the highest quality product being offered at a low price point.
+In an ideal world, market mapping will highlight that your product falls into a unique niche.
+For example, your product could be the highest quality product being offered at a low price point.
 This immediately gives you a point of difference, giving investors a compelling reason to believe you’ll be able to steal market share.

-If you do find a gap in the market, it’s important to be sure there isn’t a reason others aren’t filling it.
-It may be that the demand from consumers just isn’t there, so be sure to combine your study of the market with actual feedback from consumers
+If you do find a gap in the market, it’s important to be sure why others aren’t filling it.
+It may be that the demand from consumers just isn’t there, so be sure to combine your study of the market with actual feedback from consumers.

 Once you have this figure, you need to multiply it by the quantity of your product an average buyer will purchase in a given time period, like a year.
 In the case of our fictional calorie counting device, this is likely to be a one-off purchase, but if it’s a consumable you’re selling, purchase frequency will be far higher.
-Use your industry data and consumer research to estimate this figure – and be realistic!
-Let’s say your product is a face wash for people with acne – you can reasonably expect people to get through one tube of it per month.
+Use your industry data and consumer brand research to estimate this figure – and be realistic!

 The next step in calculating market size is to engage in a bit of future-gazing.
 Is your market likely to grow or shrink in the future?
 You can look at historical data to analyse the market’s performance – is it on an upward trajectory?

 Now, think about your customer base—is that likely to get bigger?
 If we go back to the example of the calorie tracker, there’s plenty of available data to show that the overweight population is growing.
 Will there be more prospective customers in your market in the next few years?
-If you can show your marketplace isn’t static and is instead evolving, there’s greater reason to believe in a bright future for your product.
+If you can show your marketplace isn’t static and is instead evolving, there’s greater reason to believe in a successful future for your product.

-When presenting market size and market value statistics for your business, you should try to make one, two and three-year projections.
-Don’t forget to factor in your anticipated roll out to other geographic areas over time or improved distribution.
+When presenting market size and market value statistics for your business, try to make one, two and three-year projections.
+Don’t forget to factor in your anticipated roll-out to other geographic areas over time or improved distribution plan.

 You also need to consider your own impact on the industry.
-What is your disruptive potential?
+What’s your disruptive potential?
 Most startups are coming to market with an innovative product or service and this can dramatically change the landscape.
-Think of the way digital cameras virtually destroyed the market for film cameras (and film developing) or the effect Amazon had on regular bookstores.
+Think of the way digital cameras virtually destroyed the market for film cameras – and film developing – or the effect Amazon’s Kindle had on regular bookstores.

 On the other hand, are there other companies’ products or services on the horizon that threaten the industry as you know it?
 Do as much research as possible by looking at patents being filed, reading industry media and setting up Google alerts for relevant keywords to keep abreast of things in development.

 Bear in mind that most VCs and angel investors would like to know they’re investing in a market with a large potential size (typically, at least £1 billion).
 If your numbers are smaller than this, don’t be tempted to over-inflate them.
-Be honest and explain why you believe in the market’s potential… or why it’s important to bring your product to market (for example, it’s going to make the world a better place).
-Investors’ investment philosophies differ, so there’s every chance you can find your match.
+Be honest and explain why you believe in the market’s potential… or why it’s important to bring your product to market.
+For example, it’s going to make the world a better place.